nniv-cmyk/EEM-spectra-contour-plot/README.md

 # EEM-spectra-contour-plot
-An example on how to plot Excitation and emission spectra in python
+An example on how to plot Excitation and emission spectra in python fro a csv data file